gregwebs/Shelly.hs/doc/shelly-monad.markdown

 ~~~~~~~~

 `writeIORef` is how we update our mutable `IORef State variable.
-This code may seem verbose, but that is ok because these are library internals, and we want to be very explicit about when we are modifying state.
+This code may seem verbose, but that is OK because these are library internals, and we want to be very explicit about when we are modifying state.
 The mutation effects must be done in `IO` using `liftIO`.
 The library came to me using an IORef, so I just kept it that way, but it might make more sense to use the State Monad, which accomplishes the same thing.